OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ![alt text](collateral/group.bmp)

 We are done!
-Now the system will automatically track of the occasion date and will automatically send a notification on the day of the event.
+Now the system will automatically track the occasion date and will automatically send a notification on the day of the event.
 Note that this application only does occasion notifications for now.

 ### Occasion execution